TroyLaPolice/European-Neolithic-Expansion/README.md

 The next two are options that determine if you want special colors for specific conditons like those who have recently learned or first generation "hybrids"

-*Preferences regarding the map the individuals move around on*
+*Preferences regarding the map on which the individuals move*

 ```